qLibc

 char *str = strdup(" \"hello world\" ");

-qstrtrim(str); // to remove white spaces
+qstrtrim(str); // remove whitespace

-qstrunchar(str, '"', '"'); // to unquote
+qstrunchar(str, '"', '"'); // remove quotes

 char * qstrtrim(char *str)